-For 140 years, we at the AIA have worked to support archaeological research, fieldwork, preservation and education.
+For over 140 years, the AIA has worked to support archaeological research, fieldwork, preservation, and education.
 But these days, more than ever, we need your help so that the past is not lost forever.
-Your support helps to save endangered archaeological sites and artifacts all over the world, fosters scholarly research, nurtures public interest through the AIA lecture program and publications, and helps us tell the policy makers in Washington that the world’s cultural heritage is worth saving.
+Your support helps to save endangered archaeological sites and artifacts all over the world, fosters scholarly research, nurtures public interest through publications and through our National Lecture Program, Archaeology Abridged, ArchaeoCon, and other public programs, and helps us tell the policy makers in Washington that the world’s cultural heritage is worth saving.

-Why should you give to the AIA Fund?
+Why should you give to the AIA Annual Fund?
 Because….

-A tax-deductible gift to the AIA Fund means you directly help:
+A tax-deductible gift to the AIA Annual Fund means you directly help:

 Archaeological Institute of America